Cedric-Lefebvre/atlan/Readme.md

 # Atlan

-A small CLI to export and import configuration files from different hosts by syncing them to a common git repository.
+A small Linux CLI to export and import configuration files from different hosts by syncing them to a common git repository.

 ## How to install